 - Specially paired with sake as well as wine

-Sushi Kimura, a 22-seater fine-dining sushi-ya, provides guests with an intimate setting designed to invoke tradition and the four seasons through the use of centuries-old Noren (room dividers), heirlooms of Chef Kimura, and fine Japanese earthen wall plastering, each shade representing a season.
+Sushi Kimura, a 22-seater fine-dining sushi-ya, provides guests with an intimate setting designed to invoke tradition and the four seasons through the use of centuries-old Noren (room dividers), heirlooms of Chef Kimura, as well as fine Japanese earthen wall plastering, each shade representing a season.

 So, to get a dining experience infused with the four seasons, you can head over to Sushi Kimura.
 Every guest is welcomed with added personal touches from Chef Kimura as an ode to those who have taught him – a ceremonial tea set hand-painted by his master and personally hand-carved stamps on the placemats refecting the Japanese symbol for the current season.

 Additionally, each room is divided by a fabric with earth wall plastering for design.
 Guests can also expect to enjoy every bite of periodical curated Edomae-style delicacies.
-These delicacies are complemented with personally sourced organic staples and a meticulously paired sake and wine list.
+These delicacies are complemented with personally sourced organic staples as well as a meticulously paired sake and wine list.
 Above all, this is definitely one of the best Japanese omakase restaurants in Singapore.